Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 What is Market Size?

-For startups and businesses, knowing the market size is essential because it:
+For startups, understanding market size is essential because it:

 • Validates business potential – Ensures there's enough demand before investing heavily.